Root Canal Therapy in Fontana, CA

 Following treatment, you might experience sensitivity in the treated tooth, and this will fade as your body recognizes that the infection is gone.
 Most people report relief from the pain of the infection right away despite the lingering sensitivity.

 Dental pain is always a sign that something is wrong, and most dental infections won’t clear on their own.
 If you are in pain, please give us a call right away for a free consultation.
-A member of our dental team is on call 24/7 and will give you advice to improve your comfort until we can get you in for an emergency appointment.
+A member of our dental team is on call 24/7 and will give you the advice to improve your comfort until we can get you in for an emergency appointment.